 She creates and reproduces garments; her idea is to reduce her product offering and rework things until they are completely right.
 That’s what I love about dressing and style development for my own bespoke fashion collections; I create a response, I create harmony, I create connection through clothes.
 I make things last forever, often repaired to death.

 What an inspiring contribution this woman continues to make with her activism and campaigning!
 She utilizes her celebrity status as one of the most iconic designers ever to make a difference in accordance with her vale and beliefs.
 She is at heart a rebel, looking to overthrow conformity and mediocrity in as many ways as she can.

-Anyone who doesn’t love this documentary, I believe, is not only being unintelligent but unimaginative Seeing the depths that this visionary has achieved for real people, real emotion and real values was a pleasure and a delight to watch.
+Anyone who doesn’t love this documentary, I believe, is not only being unintelligent but unimaginative.
+Seeing the depths that this visionary has achieved for real people with real emotion and real values was a pleasure and a delight to watch.